ABMI/FentanylPatchPrevalence/README.md

 	```
 9. Share the results with the study lead
 Send the file `Export/Results_<DatabaseId>.zip`in the output folder to the study coordinator [Yi Chai](mailto:chaiyi18@connect.hku.hk).

+## License

+The CERVELLOPrevalence package is licensed under Apache License 2.0

+## Development

+CERVELLOPrevalence was developed in ATLAS and R Studio.

+## Results

+Send the file `Export/Results_<DatabaseId>.zip` in the output folder to the study coordinator [Yi Chai](mailto:chaiyi18@connect.hku.hk).